vitordino/zit/README.md

 > not in any specific order

-- [ ] right click to revert not staged changes
 - [ ] hotkeys (using electron menubar)
 - [ ] command palette
 - [ ] progress indicator + disabled state (for pull/push etc)